Your Role in Creating a Net-Zero UK

 • Choose good quality products that will last and use them for longer.
 Repair things.
 If you’re not very handy, seek help from schemes like Restart Project, which holds community events where volunteer fixers will help you learn how to repair your broken device.

 • Share rather than buy items like power tools that you don't use often.
-There are now many local sharing schemes, such as Streetbank.
+There are now many local sharing schemes.

 • Look for changes that you can make at work or in your children’s school to reduce emissions.
 Getting kids involved can be a great way to make a difference.